clides/Visionary/README.md

 # Visionary
 Visionary Solutions is a organization dedicated to solve real-world problems with computer vision.
+We work on various projects in various fields to implemente CV to the real-world.